Sicura Console

 1. Default

-Profiles located under the default tab are populated the first time the console is loaded and will update any time the console is updated to a newer version.
+Profiles under the Default tab are automatically populated the first time the console loads, and will update whenever the console is upgraded to a newer version.
+Each profile appears as a row in the datatable with an Actions column that provides 3 actions to be taken on any default profile:

 Once created click over to the custom tab to continue.